 The Best Way to Learn Hebrew

-Experts agree that the best way to learn Hebrew—or any language for that matter— is to invest in a quality language-learning program like Rosetta Stone and commit to practicing daily.
-However, building the confidence to speak a language takes more than memorization and recitation.
+Experts agree that the best way to learn Hebrew—or any language for that matter— is to invest in a quality language-learning program like Rosetta Stone and commit to practising daily.
+However, building the confidence to speak a language takes more than memorisation and recitation.
 If you’d like to accelerate your language learning, here are some tips on how to become a confident Hebrew speaker.

 Learn Hebrew phrases in context